• Skip to primary navigation

 They will keep well for up to 3 days if stored in an airtight container.
 I prefer a tin which is a dry environment.
 Then store your container in a cool dark place.
 After 3 days they begin to taste a little stale.

-You can freeze the cookie dough prior to baking.
+I recommend freezing the cookie dough prior to baking.
 Scoop the dough up into 12 rounds using a trigger release ice cream scoop.
 Then place the cookie dough balls on a baking tray in a single layer and place into the freezer.
 After about 6-8 hours transfer the frozen cookie dough balls to a ziplock bag, squeezing as much air out as possible to avoid freezer burn.
 The cookie dough will keep well for up to 2 months.

-How to bake from frozen
+How to bake the cookies from frozen cookie dough

 Place your cookie dough on the lined baking trays as per the original recipe.
 Bake the cookies for 14-16 minutes until the cookies are slightly golden at the edges.